Simone on Paper

 He points at her, “So you loved me!”
 He was losing against her stubbornness, and the frustration of losing brought his fist down on the table — not hard, not at all, but enough to make the silverware sound the alarm.
 The waitress, noticing the raised voices too late and who’d been making her way over to re-fill their half-way empty coffee cups, attempted to make her steer away as smooth as possible.
-The Loud Family was being seated, but the father floated on lazy close-by, staring at Nothing-in-particular by the fake fiscus plant.
+The Loud Family was being seated, but the father floated on lazy close-by, like a ghost of a real man, staring at Nothing-in-particular by the fake fiscus plant.

-Simone just looked at him and shrugged, “Well, yes.”
+Simone just looked at her dinner date and shrugged, “Well, yes.”

-He didn’t move to lift his fist from the laminate, chronically-slightly-sticky table.
+He didn’t move to lift his fist from the laminate table, as if the diner’s chronic stickiness had actually won over a limb after a lifetime of kissing after the skin of every guest.
 She continued, “And look.
 The second thing I would have done differently is… I would have said so.”

 He frowned, hand still clenched and his eyes watching hers for any indication of sport, and said flatly, “Is there a third thing.”